protofy/jamf2snipe/README.md

   --auto_incrementing   You can use this if you have auto-incrementing
                         enabled in your snipe instance to utilize that instead of adding the Jamf ID for the asset tag.
-  --dryrun              This checks your config and tries to contact both
+  --connection_test     This checks your config and tries to contact both
                         the JAMFPro and Snipe-it instances, but exits before updating or syncing any assets.
+  --dryrun              Will connect to both JAMF and Snipe, but will not
+                        update any assets.
+This is useful for testing your settings.conf file, or developing new features.
   -d, --debug           Sets logging to include additional DEBUG messages.
   --do_not_update_jamf  Does not update Jamf with the asset tags stored in
                         Snipe.